DeiC-HPC/BitBulldozersLab/Lumi Jax container with cotainr/README.md

 https://github.com/DeiC-HPC/cotainr/tree/feature/enable_bash_script

 ## Build in container
-I started building Jax from source to make Bazel use `ld.ldd` instead of the `gold` linker I create a Bash script called `ld.gold` that forwards everything to ld.ldd.
+I started building Jax from source.
+However, in the containers Bazel defaults to use the `gold` linker.
+To make Bazel use `ld.ldd` instead of the `gold` linker I create a Bash script called `ld.gold` that forwards everything to `ld.ldd`.
-The `gold` linker is deprecated by now https://lwn.net/Articles/1007541/ but Bazel still defaults back to it.
+The `gold` linker is deprecated by now https://lwn.net/Articles/1007541/ but Bazel still defaults back to it and I havent found another way around this in the container.

-Furthermore, to set the clang path properly I had to sed one of the bazelrc files from the repository.
+Furthermore, to set the clang path properly I had to `sed` one of the bazelrc files from the repository.
 Otherwise, it would continue to default to a non-existing clang.

 I finally gave up after the build system could not find the right ROCm libraries.

+**Note: When trying this, make sure you comment out line 23 in the conda_env.yml.
+That line installs jax via pip.**

 The command used is: